Chisanan232/PyMock-Server/docs/configure-references/mocked-apis/apis/http/request.md

 The data type of the parameter value API should accept.
 The setting value should be a valid type for Python realm, i.e., string type value as ``str``, integer type value as ``int``, etc.

+Please refer to [Python built-in types](https://docs.python.org/3/library/stdtypes.html) document to get more detail if you need.

 !!! note "What data type you should use?"

     As the description mention, the data type should be vallid for Python realm.
 Here provides some data type to help you